expel-io/cloud-resource-counter/README.md

 These binaries can run on Linux OSes (32- and 64-bit versions) and MacOS (10.12 Sierra or later).

 **NOTE:** It is important that this tool run from inside the Terminal application when running on MacOS.
-In particular, it can be run directly from inside the Finder application.
+In particular, it *cannot* be run directly from inside the Finder application.

 ### MacOS Download